 I’m currently researching the use of autologous (own self) umbilical cord blood stem cells for autism treatment in children.
 This undergoing study examines 31 children aged two to seven who are separated into groups based on the type and degree of autism they suffer.
 I’ve been working with them for about two and a half years so far and I’m hoping to release findings in the next six to nine months.

-TNAP: How does the use of umbilical cord blood cells help in the treatment for Autism in children?
+TNAP: How does the use of umbilical cord blood cells help in the treatment of Autism in children?